Trump-backed candidates struggle to cross finish line in Ohio, Kansas

 “This gives me optimism,” Democratic National Committee Chairman Tom Perez told CNN on Wednesday.

 Trump took credit for Balderson’s lead, writing on Twitter that his fellow Republican’s campaign took “a big turn for the better” after he campaigned for him in the district on Saturday.
+Mark Weaver, a Columbus-based Republican strategist who did not work for Balderson, said Trump’s visit helped fuel the party’s get-out-the-vote efforts in the race’s final days.

+He added, however, that it will be harder to replicate that effort nationwide in November when Trump and outside groups cannot focus on one specific race.

 Other Republicans, including Vice President Mike Pence and Ohio Governor John Kasich, had also rushed to Balderson’s aid in a district Kasich once represented.